nimdone/nimdone-88471/src/pages/blog/time-saved.md

 ---
 title: >-
   100% of presenters report that nimdone saves time.
-91% of them answered that nimdone will shave off at least 3/4th of the time
+91% of them answered that nimdone will shave off at least 3/4th of the time spent in making presentations
 excerpt: Survey of 101 participants
 author: src/data/authors/jane-doe.yaml
 date: '2021-03-13'